Aircraft Door Market Size and Share

 Segment Analysis

-The fixed-wing segment held 91.42% of the share of the aircraft door market in 2024, underpinned by narrowbody aircraft, which held 62% of the global fleet.
+The fixed-wing segment held 91.42% of the aircraft door market share in 2024, primarily driven by narrowbody aircraft, which comprised 62% of the global fleet.
 That dominance is likely to widen as airlines favor single-aisles for medium-haul routes.
 Business and general aviation expanded as private travel stayed resilient, encouraging MRO upgrades.
 Military programs offered steady volumes because US defense spending reached USD 886 billion in 2024.

-The eVTOL segment’s 8.34% CAGR has drawn new entrants such as Eve Air Mobility, which chose Latecoere as its door supplier for deliveries beginning in 2026.
+The eVTOL segment’s 8.34% CAGR has attracted new entrants, such as Eve Air Mobility, which has selected Latecoere as its door supplier for deliveries starting in 2026.
 Certification frameworks now include vertical take-off constraints that require lighter, wider apertures and intuitive locking.
 As these aircraft integrate electric propulsion, demand for doors compatible with distributed power management will accelerate.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.